-This is a bibliographic research guide to finding information on Bay Area architects and architecture.
+This bibliographic research guide can help you find information on Bay Area architects and architecture.
 Unless otherwise specified, materials are held in the UC Berkeley libraries.
-For further assistance consult our Architectural Research Guides, Finding Local Environmental Design Information, Vernacular Architecture, or consult the Environmental Design Library reference staff, 210 Wurster Hall.
+For additional information, consult our American Architecture or Vernacular and Landscape Architecture resource guides, or ask Environmental Design Library reference staff, 210 Bauer Wurster Hall.

 Doing community history, prepared by the San Francisco Community History Project.
 San Francisco: The Project, 1983.